ccarabine/Churchbarn-holiday-let/README.md

 * A contact form with 9 data field inputs, ‘first name’ , ‘surname’ , ‘email address’ , ‘telephone number’ , ’ number of adults’ , ‘number of children’ , ‘arrival date’ , ‘departure date’ , ‘message’ and a submit button and reset button underneath.
 * The contact form is responsive on mobile devices and reduces in height and width as well as the buttons.
-* Feedback - When the cursor hovers over ‘submit’ /’reset’ the links will highlight in the hover colour(var)
+* Feedback - When the cursor hovers over ‘submit’ /’reset’ the links will highlight in the hover background-color: var(--color-text-secondary) and color: var(--color-background-button)
 * When clicking on ‘submit’ /’reset’ links, they will highlight with the following properties background-color: var(--color-text-secondary) and color: var(--color-background-button)

 * Value: This section will allow the user to complete CTA by submitting an enquiry/booking to owner, providing the owner with all the information initially required to connect with user.
 UX will be consistent on all devices.